 Applying for an EIN is free and you can do so with the IRS assistance tool to help guide you through all the questions.
 Taxes vary by state, so visit your state’s website to check whether you need to get a state tax ID number in order to pay taxes.

-12. Set up an accounting system
+13. Set up an accounting system

 You’ll also need to regulate your finances through budgeting and manage your income and expenses in order to pay your obligatory taxes.
 To learn how to do so, turn to this guide to small business accounting, which includes everything from creating financial statements to setting up payroll services.

-14. Build a strong team
+14. Building a team

 Unless you plan to be a team of one, you’re most likely going to want to bring in a business partner.
 After all, having another person to bounce ideas off of will help you along the way.
-Look for a partner with strengths that complete yours in order to fill in the missing pieces of the pie.
+Look for a partner with strengths that complete yours in order to fill in the missing pieces of the puzzle.